andrew-huang/PromptExamples/README.md

 1. When the Lambda is called, use the data in the params on the bot, user, and prior messages, to construct a chat prompt.
 2. Calculate the tokens used in the prompt with tiktoken and if it's over the limit for the model, don't include the oldest messages.
-3. Generate a completion with OpenAI / Cohere, with a fallback to use NLPCloud if the response is blocked for bad language, etc...
+3. Generate a completion with OpenAI, with a fallback to use NLPCloud if the response is blocked for bad language, etc...
 4. Save the bot's response to DynamoDB using a GraphQL mutation via AWS AppSync.
 5. On the frontend I have a GraphQL subscription that auto fetches the bot's response in realtime.

 ## 5. PythonAWSBot.ipynb

-Same thing as above but instead of being written in Nodejs, I wrote it in Python.
+Same thing as above but instead of being written in Nodejs, I wrote it in Python and using Cohere.

 Also have a lot of smaller prompts and projects for generating and summarizing text content, as well as image content with Stable Diffusion, but that are not included in this repo.